fabriziotappero/opencores-scraper/README.md

  www.freerangefactory.org/ip_cores.html

 Available Python scripts:

-*opencores_scraper.py* is what was used to download all opencores.org projects locally (in a local folder in your PC) and generate a local index.html.
+**opencores_scraper.py** downloads all opencores.org projects locally
+(in a local folder in your PC) and generate a n index file index.html.

-*local2github.py* is used to upload all the local folder to the github repository https://github.com/fabriziotappero/ip-cores
+**local2github.py** is used to upload all the local folder to the github repository https://github.com/fabriziotappero/ip-cores

-*build_index.py* analyzes the local cores folder and build an index.html a little different from the one generated from opencores_scraper.py.
+**build_index.py** analyzes the local cores folder and build an index.html a little different from the one generated from opencores_scraper.py.